xMiraiMeteor/scarlet-embodiment/README.md

-# Heads up!
+# About this repository
-This repository is currently for testing purposes only.
+This is for testing purposes only.
-## What's this?
-This is a repository that I made for EDOPro, allowing me to update the app along with my creations (artworks are not mine, though).